-prosperous communities and neighborhoods, to preserve the vitality of the farms and forests of the region, and to protect defining natural landscape features.
+The record of this two and one-half-year effort shows that not every partner agreed with all urban reserves in each county.
+But each partner agrees that this adopted system of urban and rural reserves, in its entirety, achieves the region's long-range goals and a balance among the objectives of reserves: to accommodate growth in population and employment in sustainable and prosperous communities and neighborhoods, to preserve the vitality of the farms and forests of the region, and to protect defining natural landscape features.
 The partners are confident that this system of reserves will allow the continuation of vibrant and mutually-reinforcing farm, forest and urban economies for the next 50 years.
-And the partners agree this system is the best system the region can adopt by mutual agreement.
+And the partners agree this system is the best system the region could reach by mutual agreement.